snovvcrash/PPN/README.md

 $ cat ~/workspace/log/mitm6-smbserver.out | grep 'authenticated successfully' -A1 | grep aaaaaaaaaaaaaaaa | grep '\$' | cut -c 5- | sort -u -t: -k1,1
 ```

+##### Attack vectors

+Grab hashes with `smbserver.py` (passive):

+1. `mitm6.py` poisons IPv6 DNS entries for all hosts in the `/24` network.
+2. Victims start to use attacker's machine as the primary DNS server.
+3. `mitm6.py` on the attacker's machine acts like a rogue DNS server and responds with the attacker's IP for all incoming queries.
+4. `smbserver.py` collects hashes during SMB requests from victims.

+Relay authentication with ntlmrelayx.py (active):

+1. `mitm6.py` poisons IPv6 DNS entries for all hosts in the `/24` network.
+2. Victims start to use attacker's machine as the primary DNS server.
+3. `mitm6.py` on the attacker's machine acts like a rogue DNS server, `ntlmrelayx.py` serves a malicious WPAD file with an inexistent hostname (which will be resolved to the attacker's IP anyway) and acts like a rogue proxy server and `mitm6.py` responds with the attacker's IP for all the incoming DNS queries.
+4. Victims grab the WPAD file and ask the rogue IPv6 DNS server (attacker's machine) to resolve its location - resolved to attacker's machine.
+5. Victims go to the rogue proxy server and there `ntlmrelayx.py` responses with `HTTP 407 Proxy Authentication`.